maciek-prokopiuk/user-repositories/Readme.md

 Jenkins pipeline is defined in `Jenkinsfile`.
 It setup the infrastructure, builds the application, runs tests, builds docker image and pushes it to ECR.
 Then it forces new deployment.
 API gateway url is returned from terraform output and can be checked in Jenkins console or using AWS Console.

 **Note:** Jenkins pipeline presents a simple example of how the CI/CD pipeline could be set up.
 In a production environment, more things should be considered, such as security scanning, secrets management, monitoring, smoke tests, blue/gree deployments etc.
+Also it is worth mentioning that setting up infrastructure and deploying application in the same pipeline is not recommended.
+It is better to have separate pipelines for infrastructure and application deployment for better separation of concerns.

 ### Running Jenkins locally
 To play with Jenkins locally you can use docker-compose file located in the `docker` directory.

+**Note:** This setup is meant to be used on ARM64 architecture.
+If you are using x86_64 architecture you need to change versions of the tools in the Dockerfile
 ```shell
 cd docker
 docker-compose up -d